-House of Representatives members voted on April 17, 2026, to approve a stopgap extension of a warrantless surveillance law that governs foreign intelligence gathering.
+House of Representatives members voted to approve a stopgap extension of a warrantless surveillance law that governs foreign intelligence gathering.
 Lawmakers reached this decision in the early hours of Friday morning to prevent the program from lapsing entirely.
+By April 17, 2026, the short extension had turned a surveillance deadline into a test of party discipline and privacy demands.
 April 30 marks the new expiration date for Section 702 of the Foreign Intelligence Surveillance Act.
 Friday's vote followed days of intense negotiation and a visible fracture within the Republican conference.
 Intelligence agencies rely on these powers to intercept electronic communications of foreign targets located outside the United States.
 Analysts argue that the 10-day window provides a temporary reprieve for operational stability.

 Section 702 allows the National Security Agency to collect data from major internet service providers without individual warrants.
 Foreign targets provide the legal basis for these queries, though the process often sweeps up the communications of Americans.
 Critics within both parties have targeted this incidental collection as a violation of Fourth Amendment protections.
 Libertarian-leaning House Republicans had balked at a long-term extension.
 These members demand stricter warrant requirements for any queries involving domestic data.
 Privacy advocates continue to lobby for structural changes to the database access protocols.
 The FBI reported performing millions of such queries in recent years.